Aaron Purcell, Director, Special Collections and University Archives

 History of Food and Drink: These materials include recipe books, to be sure, from across centuries and continents, but also cover, for example, matters of the anthropology of food, foodways and eating behaviors, food preparation technology, and domestic economy.
 Most recently, materials have begun to be collected in the area of the History of the American Cocktail!

-In addition to these areas, there are others in which Special Collections has actively collected, but is no longer.
+In addition to these areas, there are others in which Special Collections and University Archives has actively collected, but is no longer.
 As a result, these areas remain strong, but rarely receive new acquisitions.
 They are:

 19th- and 20th-century, British and American, literary first editions: These include a first edition of Joyce's Ulysses, a complete set of the serial edition of Dickens' Bleak House, and a first American edition of Huckleberry Finn, for example, but also signed works by F. Scott Fitzgerald, Zora Neale Hurston, Eudora Welty, Langston Hughes, William Faulkner, and Walt Whitman, not to mention first editions by Hemingway, Cather, Thackeray, Kerouac, and many others.